Tadukoo/TadukooBukkitExperiments/README.md

 --------------
 This is only the newest 3 updates, for a full listing of updates, check the wiki, specifically [this page] (http://tadukooverse.wikia.com/wiki/Tadukoo Plugin History).

+Alpha 0.2
+* All commands can now be set to true or false in the commands.yml file.

 Alpha 0.1.1.6
 * Warps are now stored in warps.yml